guptaakshat2002/guptaakshat2002/README.md

 👨‍💻 All of my projects are available at [https://github.com/guptaakshat2002?tab=repositories](https://github.com/guptaakshat2002?tab=repositories)

-💬 Ask me about **Data analyst, Python, Machine Learning and Databases**
+💬 Ask me about **Data analyst, Python, Machine Learning, Artificial Intelligence and Databases**

 📫 How to reach me **akshatg989@gmail.com**